01 Getting Started

 The form is a flexible container that auto-resizes depending on the dynamic data.
 The form is divided into columns and rows.

-To display how the form element can assist you in displaying dynamic data.
-The strip was divided into two columns, and the same elements were inserted into both columns.
+To demonstrate how the form element can assist you in displaying dynamic data, the strip was divided into two columns, and the same elements were inserted into both columns.
 In one of the columns, the elements were inserted into a form.
-Two buttons were inserted into each column with an on-click action.
-The first button hides the email field only and the second hides both the email and number fields.
+Two buttons with an on-click action were inserted into each column.
+The first button hides the email field only, and the second hides both the email and number fields.

 autofit container example

-In preview mode, the first button was clicked to hide the email fields.
+The first button was clicked in preview mode to hide the email fields.
 Both columns look the same.
 The form row will not contract if it still contains content.

 example showing changes to form when one element is hidden per row

-When the second button is clicked, both the email and number field is hidden.
-The column without the form element displays white space but the form auto-contracts that row and the elements are adjusted.
+When the second button is clicked, both the email and number fields are hidden.
+The column without the form element displays white space, but the form auto-contracts that row, and the elements are adjusted.

 example showing how form row contracts when there is no content